 Enhancing Biomedical Training and Diversity Through Skills Development, Community, and Outreach

-2. Mentoring: Mentoring relationships and needs shift and evolve as a scientist develops.
-We will provide mentoring-up training to help you manage your existing mentoring relationships and establish new ones to assure a successful PhD to postdoc transition.
+2. Mentoring: Advising relationships and needs change and evolve as a scientist develops.
+We will provide mentoring-up training to help you manage your existing mentoring relationships and establish new ones for a successful PhD to post-PhD transition.
 In addition, we will connect you with a supportive community of peers from similar backgrounds who will be a source of encouragement and advice.
 Finally, advisors of YCA Fellows will be invited to participate in a brief optional program to refine their ability to support trainees from underrepresented backgrounds, gain access to resources that will benefit them and their institutions and get recognition for their commitment to diversity and inclusion.

 The Yale Ciencia Academy is funded by grant R25GM114000 from the National Institutes of Health (NIH)